guolindev/LitePal/README.md

 	...
 }
 ```
 Make sure to call this method as early as you can.
 In the **onCreate()** method of Application will be fine.
 And always remember to use the application context as parameter.
-Do not use any intance of activity or service as parameter, or memory leaks might happen.
+Do not use any instance of activity or service as parameter, or memory leaks might happen.
 ## Get Started
 After setup, you can experience the powerful function now.